-This report is made solely to the company's members, in accordance with Section 15 of the Isle of Man Companies Act 1982.
+This report is made solely to the company's members, as a body.
 Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's members as a body, for our audit work, for this report, or for the opinions we have formed.